kubernetes/enhancements/keps/sig-node/5677-dra-resource-availability-visibility/README.md

-One existing type changes: `ResourceSlice.Spec` gains an optional `PartitionTypeAttribute *FullyQualifiedName` (gated behind `DRAResourcePoolStatus`).
+One existing type changes: `ResourceSlice.Spec` gains an optional `PartitionTypeAttribute *FullyQualifiedName` (gated behind `DRAPartitionableDevicesType`), present in `resource.k8s.io/v1`, `v1beta1` and `v1beta2`.
 It is a single, bounded string per slice and is omitted unless the driver opts in, so per-slice size is effectively unchanged on existing clusters.

-Alpha 1.37 also adds optional `partitionSummary` (`+k8s:maxItems=32`, provisional), `counterSets` (`+k8s:maxItems=32`, provisional —
+Alpha 1.37 also adds optional `partitionSummary` (`+k8s:maxItems=32`, provisional) and `shareableSummary` (a fixed-shape sub-object with an inner `capacity[]` capped at `+k8s:maxItems=32`) to each `PoolStatus`.
-emitted as fallback only), and `shareableSummary` (a fixed-shape sub-object with an inner `capacity[]` capped at `+k8s:maxItems=32`) to each `PoolStatus`.
-All three are omitted on plain pools, so the typical response size is unchanged; on partitionable or consumable pools the response grows by a bounded, small amount (`partitionSummary` and `shareableSummary` are much smaller than the per-device list they replace, and `partitionSummary` is in turn typically smaller than the fallback `counterSets` dump it supersedes).
+Both are omitted on plain pools, so the typical response size is unchanged; on partitionable or consumable pools the response grows by a bounded, small amount — both are aggregates and are much smaller than the per-device lists they summarise.

 ###### Will enabling / using this feature result in increasing time taken by any operations covered by existing SLIs/SLOs?